filvaleriia/scaffold-based-metrics/README.md

 **Combined normalized results in a single overview plot**
 ![Normalized heatmaps](img/heat_map/all_res_metrics_norm_per_column.png)

-Based on these results, the best performance of our metrics was achieved by **DrugEx Graph Transformer** with *epsilon = 0.6*.
+Based on these results, the best performance across our metrics was achieved by the **DrugEx Graph Transformer** with *epsilon = 0.6*.
 The weakest performance was observed for the **AddCarbon** generator.